 BioGenex end-to-end miRNA solution including Xmatrx® automated systems and miRNA ISH panel probes were used to successfully identify a group of differentially expressed miRNAs in CC and PDAC, which have potential as biomarkers for diagnostic, prognostic and therapeutic applications. miRNA expression profile was evaluated in intra/ extrahepatic CCs and PDACs. miR-196a and miR-216a were downregulated in PDACs as compared with CCs.
 These findings have also demonstrated the feasibility of in situ evaluation in the paraffin-embedded tissue where the ability to morphologically differentiate cancer and benign cells are retained.

-Please click on below links to download Biomarker Panel and Application Note for
+Please click on above links to download Biomarker Panel and Application Note for

 Cholangiocarcinoma and Pancreatic Cancer Differentiation.